foodiecravings/foodiecravings.github.io/index.md

 - Add a [profile page](http://foodiecravings.meteorapp.com/#/profile) so the user can share a little information about them
 ![](images/profile_page.png)

 - A list of your food reviews is also available on your profile page.
-There are also options to add on comments, delete or edit your reviews
+There are also options to add on comments and delete or edit your reviews
 ![](images/reviews.png)

 Milestone 2 consisted of 8 issues